+Since its inception in 2006, RAISE has served more than 200 boys and girls ages 12 to 17 from Berkshire County.
 RAISE participants meet for two hours, once a week for five weeks.
-During this time they participate in a combination of group meetings, writing and self awareness exercises, and gallery talks.
+During this time they participate in a combination of group meetings, writing and self-awareness exercises, and gallery talks.
 At the conclusion of the program each participant gives a half-hour gallery talk for his/her custodial adult(s) and court officials.
 During this relatively short time period, the program helps the participants to:

-- expand their sense of human experience and possibility, including a more constructive sense of how they fit into the larger world. - learn to look at, think about, and talk about art in a meaningful way. - realize that their view matters. - consider an art museum as a place where they belong. - become more aware of their competencies, including their ability to lead a small group of adults through the museum talking about favorite works of art and answering questions.
+- expand their sense of human experience and possibility, including a more - constructive sense of how they fit into the larger world. - learn to look at, think about, and talk about art in a meaningful way. - realize that their view matters. - consider an art museum as a place where they belong. - become more aware of their competencies, including their ability to lead a small - group of adults through the museum talking about favorite works of art and answering questions.

 The RAISE program has been tremendously successful on many levels.
 Berkshire County Juvenile Court personnel have lauded the program as "...one of the most effective and uplifting programs offered through the Berkshire County Juvenile Probation Department" and "a revelation of emotion."
-In the fall of 2009, First Justice Daniel J. Swords visited the program and was so impressed that he has requested that BCJC and Clark staff present the program to other municipalities in the Commonwealth with fine art museums.
+In the fall of 2009, First Justice Daniel J. Swords visited the program and was so impressed that he requested that BCJC and Clark staff present the program to other municipalities in the Commonwealth with fine art museums.